steveyiyo/blog.steveyi.net/content/en/posts/frrouting-install.md

 tags: ['BGP', 'Server', 'Networl']
 ---

-I have long time has not share new post.
-I still learning some BGP Knowledge and try to use bird1 to make BGP Session with another operators.
+I haven’t posted anything for a long time.
+I’m still learning some BGP Knowledge and was trying to use bird1 to make BGP Session with another operator.

 But I can not make BGP Session Establishment with a operator, so I uninstall bird1 and install [FRRouting](https://frrouting.org/)